siunam321/CTF-Writeups/TryHackMe/That's-The-Ticket/README.md

 # Task 1 - Lab Informaion

-- Question: What is IT Supports email address?
+- Question 1: What is IT Supports email address?

 As usual, scan the machine for open ports via `rustscan`!